 Sudbury schools have welcomed every ‘type’ of child – from the highly academic student to the traditional school ‘drop-out’.
 Students who are best suited for Sudbury type schools include: bright, highly motivated kids who want to surge ahead and challenge themselves; kids with unique learning styles who want to move at their own pace; kids who are ‘different’ in some way and want an atmosphere of tolerance and friendliness; social kids who want to be part of a democratic community; little kids who are passionately engaged in exploring and creating; high-energy, restless kids who want to be active; frustrated kids who are sick of schooling; shy, sensitive kids who want to pursue their own interests; and self-directed kids who are ready for responsibility.

 Do you accept children with autism or other special needs?

 Prospective students will be evaluated on a case-by-case basis.
-As with all of our students, a decision about whether Sunset Sudbury School is appropriate for a child would depend on the child’s ability to learn to take responsibility for his or her actions.
-Our school is not equipped to handle a student who experiences severe difficulties in learning independently or in self-correcting negative behaviors.
+As with all of our students, a decision about whether Sunset Sudbury is appropriate for a child would depend on the child’s ability to learn to take responsibility for his or her actions.
+Our program is not equipped to handle a student who experiences severe difficulties in learning independently or in self-correcting negative behaviors.